Emulex hoax

-The Emulex hoax, an instance of securities fraud, was perpetrated by 23-year-old Mark Jakob on August 24, 2000.
+The Emulex hoax was an instance of securities fraud perpetrated by 23-year-old Mark Jakob on August 24, 2000.
+Jakob realized a profit of more than $240,000 by shorting the stock of Emulex Corporation but was arrested within a week by the FBI and sentenced to 44 months in prison.

+Background

+Mark Jakob, a 23-year-old student at El Camino Community College living in the Los Angeles area, began working at the press release distribution service Internet Wire in mid-1999, staying at the company for about a year.
+On the side, he was said to have refurbished used cars.
+On his AOL profile he listed the personal quote "let it ride" and hobbies including Las Vegas, snowboarding, and day trading.
+He traded stocks of Emulex for five months before the hoax.

+Jakob was resigned on August 18, 2000 as an employee in good standing.
+The previous day he sold 3000 Emulex shares, betting that the stock price would go down, allowing him to re-purchase the shares for a lower price and keeping a profit.
+However, as share prices climbed above $100, Jakob faced a loss of almost $100,000 as a result of short-selling stock in the Emulex Corporation, a fiber-optic equipment manufacturer.

+Hoax

-Jakob, a former employee of the press release distribution service Internet Wire, was facing a loss of almost $100,000 as a result of short-selling stock in the Emulex Corporation, a fiber-optic equipment manufacturer.
-To cover his losses, Jakob wrote a fake release stating that Emulex's CEO had quit and the company was restating its quarterly earnings from a profit to a loss.
-Jakob then sent it to Internet Wire, posing as an Emulex publicist.
+To cover his losses, Jakob wrote a fake release stating that Emulex had restated its quarterly earnings to change the company's reported profit to a loss, and that Emulex CEO had stepped down.
+He sent it to Internet Wire, posing as an Emulex publicist using a Yahoo-based email address that had been registered just minutes earlier from a computer at the El Camino Community College library.

 The next morning, the phony release was picked up by Bloomberg Television and other news outlets.
-Emulex's stock price on the NASDAQ stock exchange dropped from $103.94 to $43.00 in only 16 minutes of morning trading, losing $2.2 billion in market capitalization.
+Emulex's stock price on the NASDAQ stock exchange dropped from $103.94 to $43.00 in 16 minutes of morning trading, losing $2.2 billion in market capitalization.
+Jakob used a computer at the Mandalay Bay Hotel in Las Vegas to re-purchase the 3000 shares he had previously sold and had $55,000 left over as profit.
+He then bought an additional 3500 shares for about $50 several minutes later, which he sold three days later for a $186,000 profit.
+The hoax was revealed within an hour, and the Emulex stock quickly returned to its approximate pre-hoax price.

 The press release was a fraudulent short and distort stock manipulation.
 Bloomberg picked up Jakob's fake release at around 10:13 a.m., just as Emulex, headquartered in California, was opening its doors for the day, and the stock price fell 62% before Emulex found the fake release and asked the National Association of Securities Dealers to halt trading, which it did at 10:29 a.m.
 Once the release had been conclusively debunked, trading resumed on Emulex and the share price recovered almost immediately to close at $105.75.

-The FBI traced the release to Mark Jakob, who had realized a profit of more than $240,000 by shorting the stock.
-Jakob pled guilty and was sentenced to 44 months in prison, forfeiting the gains and owing an additional $103,000 in penalties.
-Jakob's fraud cost Emulex shareholders almost $110 million.